Alkenso/EverLog/README.md

         LOG_ERROR(EventInfo("John Doe", "Something went wrong"));
     }

-... and now we have messages logged into syslog in readable form and saved in the database
+And that's it!
+Now we have messages logged into syslog in readable form and saved in the database